notpetya1337/meme-cleanser/README.md

 # Notes:

-- Relies on xclip to get the image into/out-ouf the clipboard, so only Linux is supported atm
 - It is assumed that a watermark with a dark background exists.
   If it doesn't or if there is no clear seperation between the watermark and the image, parts of the image proper may be cut off.